tari-project/tari/RFC/src/RFC-0250_Covenants.md

 The Tari protocol already provides programmable consensus, through [TariScript], that restricts whether a [UTXO] may be included as an input to a transaction (a.k.a spent).
 The scope of information [TariScript] is inherently limited, by the [TariScript Opcodes] and the input data provided by a spender.
 Once the requirements of the script are met, a spender may generate [UTXO]s of their choosing, within the constraints of [MimbleWimble].

 This RFC aims to expand the capabilities of Tari protocol by adding _additional requirements_, called covenants that allow the owner(s) of a [UTXO] to control the composition of a _subsequent_ transaction.

 Covenants are not a new idea and have been proposed and implemented in various forms by others.

 For example,

-- [Bitcoin-NG covenents] put forward the `CheckOutputVerify` script opcode.
+- [Bitcoin-NG covenants] put forward the `CheckOutputVerify` script opcode.
 - [Handshake] has implemented covenants to add the [UTXO] state of their auctioning process.
 - [Elements Covenants]

 ## Covenants in MimbleWimble

-In block chains like Bitcoin, a block contains discrete transactions containing inputs and outputs.
+In blockchains like Bitcoin, a block contains discrete transactions containing inputs and outputs.
 A covenant in Bitcoin would be able to interrogate those outputs _belonging to the input_ to ensure that they adhere to rules.

 In [MimbleWimble], the body of a block and transaction can be expressed in an identical data structure.
 This is indeed the case in the [Tari codebase], which defines a structure called `AggregateBody` containing inputs and outputs (and kernels) for transactions and blocks.
 This is innate to [MimbleWimble], so even if we were to put a "box" around these inputs/outputs there is nothing to stop someone from including inputs and outputs from other boxes as long as balance is maintained.

 This results in an interesting dilemma: how do we allow rules that dictate how future outputs look only armed with the knowledge that the rule must apply to one or more outputs?

 In this RFC, we propose a covenant scheme that allows the [UTXO] originator to express a _filter_ that must be satisfied for a subsequent spending transaction to be considered valid.

 ## Assumptions

 The following assumptions are made:

 1. Duplicate commitments within a block are disallowed by consensus _prior_ to covenant execution,
 2. all outputs in the output set are valid, and
-3. all inputs are valid spends, save for covenent checks.
+3. all inputs are valid spends, save for covenant checks.

 ## Protocol modifications